Mental Health Facilities Goldsboro, NC

 Corines Care Management Inc - 24.9 miles from Goldsboro, NC

 Corines Care Management Inc is a mental health clinic in Snow Hill, NC, located at 1108 A Kingold Boulevard, 28580 zip code area.
 Corines Care Management Inc provides outpatient treatment.
-Corines Care Management Inc offers couples/family therapy, trauma therapy and group therapy to young adults, children / adolescents and seniors 65 or older.
-Corines Care Management Inc also supports people with PTSD, children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
+Corines Care Management Inc offers couples/family therapy, cognitive behavioral therapy and group therapy to seniors 65 or older, young adults and children / adolescents.
+Corines Care Management Inc also supports people with PTSD, people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
 Additional services offered at Corines Care Management Inc include family psychoeducation and case management.

 Learn More